 Sir John Soane's Museum

-Sir John Soane, the eminent English architect and designer of the Bank of England , couldn't resist buying anything that might be a collectible.
+Sir John Soane, the eminent English architect and designer of the Bank of England, couldn't resist buying anything that might be a collectible.
 His house is now a museum in which you can peruse his phenomenal collection of art and antiques from around the world.
-Inside are Monument Court, the Egyptian Crypt, and a mock-medieval ruin of a Monk's parlor and cloister.
+Inside you'll find Monument Court, the Egyptian Crypt, and a mock-medieval ruin of a Monk's parlor and cloister.
 The architecture of the house, especially the lovely colored skylights, is also worth checking out.
-Check website for further details.

 This place dazzles and amazes.
 Forget what you know about museums.
 Instead come prepared to look out every window and look up in every room.
 The museum attendants are truly knowledgeable and enthusiastic.
 And when you're done here, go straight across Lincoln's Inn Fields to the Hunterian Museum at the Royal Academy of Surgeons.
 It'll make for a day of the most curious of collections.

 While visiting London for the first or 50th time, I urge you to make time for the eclectic "SIR JOHN SOANE's MUSEUM".
 When a colleague adamantly told me this was a "MUST",I was skeptical.
 I'm thrilled to have experienced this gem and can't wait to return.